Chrisae9/chis-website/content/blog/valheim-server.md

 `C:\Users\chris\AppData\LocalLow\IronGate\Valheim`

-Copy the worlds folder to the linux server.
-Make sure to store this outside of the valheim folder so that it doesn't get deleted on application update.
+Copy the worlds folder to the Linux server.
+Make sure to store this outside of the Calheim folder so that it doesn't get deleted on the application update.

 I decided to rename the folder and store it here: